The Little Black Shirt Sales: $4500+

 Let’s get started with the selling realization.

 If you take this idea or any of the other ideas that are posted here on AJP.com, and sell it, I can’t guarantee you’ll make the same amount.
 You could make a heck of a lot more or a heck of a lot less.
-That seems pretty obvious, but just want to make sure it’s stated so every thing is super clear and I can sleep better at night knowing I’ve just laid this all out.
-These eCommerce reports are a way to get you thinking about your products and what you can do to produce a product, source a product, and then sell a product.
+That seems pretty obvious, but I just want to make sure it’s stated so everything is super clear and I can sleep better at night knowing I’ve just laid this all out.
+These ecommerce reports are a way to get you thinking about your products and what you can do to produce a product, source a product, and then sell the product.
 This is not to brag or boast about sales.
 This is simply to inspire you to get out there and live your dreams because dreams cost money.
 Become a doer and make things happen.

 This will work if you can:

 - Pre-coordinate with a local shop or local manufacturer and can guarantee they'll get you products (if this part is not nailed down…it'll be a hot mess waiting to happen) and

 - Let your customers know that it will ship in about a week after the sale.

 Let's start out with where I got the shirts.
 There is a local shirt shop in California where I could get each shirt for $3.25.
 To get a sample in my hands for lifestyle pics, I needed to order the minimum quantity that was required.
 It was 2 small, 2 medium, and 2 large.
 I was willing to put up a total of $19.50 to get this product staged.
 Now their minimum order was $50, so I went ahead and ordered other styles for another sale, but this sale was focused on the black style.

 This was the first year of PickYourPlum, and I didn't have the cash to hire a model, so I stepped in and asked my (non-photographer) husband to take my picture but leave my face out of the photos.
 After all, I was living on about 2 hours of beauty sleep due to a growing business and 4 little kids at home.